Taking out a personal loan to cover a mortgage down payment can help some people afford their dream home.

 A personal loan is not the only way to borrow money for a mortgage down payment.
 The most common options are tapping into the resources of your extended family, siphoning funds from a retirement account, and a piggyback loan.

-Start a personal loan request here if the default risks associated with the alternatives make you uncomfortable.
 Each of these options has a dark side should the homebuyer encounter financial hardship.
 Remember the three common mishaps.

 - Death of spouse